srlabs/ziggy/README.md

 This will clone every dependency into a `.cargo` directory and this directory will be included in the generated coverage.

+## Fuzzing C++ codebase: LibFuzzer integration (beta)

+Ziggy has the capability to fuzz C++ codebase.
+You can run the example inside `examples/libfuzzer_c++` for this.
+In order to do so, you need to have a harness wrapping
+`LLVMFuzzerTestOneInput`.
+As the CMakeLists.txt shows it, you must compile your harness as a library, so Ziggy can use this library and fuzz its main entrypoint.

+Ziggy will ensure to compile your target with ASAN, CMPLOG, and generate proper coverage report.
+This is still under construction, so might not work as expected.

 ## `ziggy` logs

 If you want to see `ziggy`'s internal logs, you can set `RUST_LOG=INFO`.